 Dana Kornberg Ph.D.
 Candidate in Sociology, University of Michigan is a contributing author for The Conversation.

-This research was supported with funding from the National Science Foundation and the University of Michigan's Center for the Education of Women and Department of Sociology.
+This research was supported by funding from the National Science Foundation and the University of Michigan's Center for the Education of Women and Department of Sociology.

 The Conversation UK receives funding from Hefce, Hefcw, SAGE, SFC, RCUK, The Nuffield Foundation, The Ogden Trust, The Royal Society, The Wellcome Trust, Esmée Fairbairn Foundation and The Alliance for Useful Evidence, as well as 65 university members.